-- 5.31 The expectations for Option A are different to those for Options B, C and D. The brief requires this solution to meet the inflation uplifted budget cost of the Refined Concept Dual Site scheme as set out in the SOC addendum prepared on the 3rd October 2013 subject to the following changes that have occurred since that time: - Inflation adjustments to reflect the revised timetable for delivery; - Exclusion of transitional capacity, pending preferred site option confirmation of budget for transitional ward capacity; - Removal of requirement for Linear Accelerator following separate business case assessment; and - Introduction of care model changes to dual site concept proposed by Client Departments. - 5.32 A high level review indicates that the cost of the uplifted scheme would be £420.75m based upon previously assumed Optimism Bias assumptions.
-Revisions to the UK HM Treasury Guidance for optimism bias suggest that a higher cost should be included for planning purposes so this updated guidance has been included for all Options developed under this Site Options Appraisal.
+- 5.32 The expectations for Option A are different to those for all other site Options.
+The brief requires this solution to meet the inflation uplifted budget cost of the Refined Concept Dual Site scheme as set out in the SOC addendum prepared on the 3rd October 2013.
+This is, subject to the following changes that have occurred since that time: - Inflation adjustments to reflect the revised timetable for delivery; - Exclusion of transitional capacity, pending preferred site option confirmation of budget for transitional ward capacity; - Removal of requirement for Linear Accelerator following separate business case assessment; and - Introduction of care model changes to dual site concept proposed by Client Departments. - 5.33 A high level review completed within the previous Gleeds report indicated that the cost of the uplifted scheme would be £423.4m based upon the above. - 5.34 However, a revision of the UK HM Treasury Guidance for Optimism Bias in 2013 indicated that higher levels of Optimism Bias costs should now be included at project planning stages.
+As such, the pricing of all options in this report has been based on this revised guidance and has resulted in the cost of the option A scheme increasing to £503.8m